 Where can I make a donation?

-Cash/cheque/credit card donations can be made online, in person at the reception desk, or mailed to The Food Bank of Waterloo Region (50 Alpine Court, Kitchener, Ontario, N2E 2M7).
-For credit card donations, please fill out the online form with your credit card information, or you can make your credit card donation by phone by calling 519-743-5576.
+Financial donations can be made online, mailed or dropped off at our on-site mailbox at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener).
+For credit card donations, please complete the online form or call 519.743.5576.

-Please bring non-perishable food donations to the Donations door (along the side of our building) at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener) during our business hours, or drop them in the designated collection bins located in most Waterloo Region grocery stores.
+Non-perishable food donations can donated at the customer service (yellow) door at The Food Bank of Waterloo Region (50 Alpine Court, Kitchener) between 8:30 a.m. to 4:15 p.m. or drop them in the designated food bank collection bins located in many grocery stores throughout Waterloo region.